petrelharp/pyslim/docs/metadata.md

   the purpose of `tagLX_set` is to record whether the tag has been set in the simulation
 - `per_trait`: a list of information about the trait values for this individual; these are in the same order as the traits listed in top-level metadata;
-    * `phenotype`: the trait value
+    * `phenotype`: the trait value (which is `NAN` if the phenotype has not been calculated, or was invalidated)
     * `offset`: the individual's offset (i.e., the "environmental effect")

 **Nodes:**
-Each "node" produced by SLiM (i.e., "genome" within SLiM) has:
+Each "node" produced by SLiM (i.e., "haplosome" within SLiM) has:

-- `slim_id`: the unique ID associated with the genome by SLiM
+- `slim_id`: the unique ID associated with the haplosome by SLiM
-- `is_vacant`: records the genome is a "vacant" genome (in which case it isn't really there, so shouldn't have any mutations or relationships in the tree sequence!) - see [](sec_overview_vacant_nodes) for more explanation
+- `is_vacant`: records that the node is a "vacant" node (in which case it isn't really there, so shouldn't have any mutations or relationships in the tree sequence!) - see [](sec_overview_vacant_nodes) for more explanation

 **Mutations:**
 Prior to SLiM 6.0, mutation metadata was associated with the tskit mutation objects.
 Now, this is stored in top-level metadata, under ``ts.metadata["SLiM_mutation_list"]``.
-Each entry
+Each entry contains:

 - `mutation_id`: the numeric ID of mutation in SLiM
 - `mutation_type`: the numeric ID of the `MutationType` within SLiM